anselbrandt/raspbian-lite-install-guide/install-homebrew.md

 <br>

-Installing Homebrew requires that first have `Git` installed:
+Installing Homebrew requires that we first have `Git` installed:

 ```
 $ sudo apt-get update